Marquise Walker: College career

 During his time at Michigan he blocked a total of four punts.
 One block set up a field goal in Michigan's 2001 20–17 victory against Wisconsin at Camp Randall Stadium.
 The NCAA Division I-A career record was seven when he completed his eligibility and is now ten, and the Big Ten record was five and is now six based on the NCAA record book.
 The total continues to be a Michigan record by virtue of the fact that the NCAA record book does not recognize any Michigan player as having recorded more than four.
 However, some press reports credit Ed Frutig with five punt blocks during the eight-game 1940 season.

 Walker's statistics ranked him highly in Big Ten Conference history.
 Both his single-game reception total of 15 and his single-season reception total of 86 were sixth in Big Ten history at the end of his career although both were ninth all time through the 2006 NCAA season.
 Walker won both the Big Ten Conference games and Big Ten all games receptions titles in 2001.
 He ranked sixth in the nation in receptions per game with 7.36 and 17th in reception yards per game with 94.82.
 During the 2001 season, his 1177 yards from scrimmage (1143 yards receiving and 34 rushing) edged out B. J. Askew's 1138 yards (236 yards receiving and 902 rushing) for the team lead in yards from scrimmage.
 In addition, he threw a 51-yard pass completion to Jermaine Gonzales, and he compiled 206 yards as a punt returner.
 As a result, he also led the team in All-purpose yards.
 In a game against the Purdue Boilermakers on October 13, 2001, he totaled 249 yards of total offense, including 134 yards on seven receptions and 112 yards on seven punt returns.
 Walker earned team MVP honors for the 2001 season.
 He was a Biletnikoff Award finalist.
-Among his All-American recognitions were a first-team selection by the American Football Coaches Association, a second-team selection by the Associated Press, and an honorable mention by CNNSI.com.
+Among his 2001 All-American honors were a first-team selection by the American Football Coaches Association, a second-team selection by the Associated Press, and an honorable mention by CNNSI.com.